-- 1. Upon receipt from any shareholders of a proposal for dialogues, the Company will engage in constructive dialogues with the shareholders to a reasonable extent which is considered beneficial to a sustainable growth and mid- to long-term improvement of its corporate value. - 2.
-The policy for dialogues with the shareholders is as follows: - (i) Dialogues with the shareholders in general are overseen by the Executive Officer in charge of corporate communications. - (ii) While engaging in dialogues with the shareholders, the Corporate Communications Department will play a central role, while the Corporate Planning Department, the Finance Department, the General Administration Department and other relevant business divisions will appropriately exchange information with each other and cooperate organically. - (iii) The Company will pursue enhanced dialogues with the shareholders by such means as holding financial results briefings and developing investor relations (IR) activities in Japan and abroad. - (iv) Any information or opinions obtained through dialogues with the shareholders will be reported as necessary to the Board of Directors. - (v) When engaging in a dialogue with the shareholders, the Company will appropriately control important information including insider information in accordance with its internal rules and others.
+- Upon receipt from any shareholders of a proposal for dialogues, the Company will engage in constructive dialogues with the shareholders to a reasonable extent which is considered beneficial to a sustainable growth and mid- to long-term improvement of its corporate value. - 2.
+The policy for dialogues with the shareholders is as follows: - (i) Dialogues with the shareholders in general are overseen by the Divisional Manager of Corporate Division. - (ii) While engaging in dialogues with the shareholders, the Corporate Communications Department will play a central role, while the Corporate Planning Department, the Finance Department, the General Administration Department, the Personnel Department, the Sustainability Department and other relevant business divisions will appropriately exchange information with each other and cooperate organically. - (iii) The Company will pursue enhanced dialogues with the shareholders by such means as holding financial results briefings and developing investor relations (IR) activities in Japan and abroad.